 What should you do if the indoor relative humidity is too high or too low?

 If the home is too dry, people often resort to installing a humidifier.
 I'm not going to say they're never necessary, but if you have an airtight, well-insulated home, you almost certainly won't need a humidifier.
 The internally generated moisture will usually keep the indoor conditions where you want them (unless you're the pasta-eating bathtub entrepreneur).

 If you don't have a Passive House and the air is too dry, the first thing to do is air sealing.
 The leakier your house, the more of that cold, dry outdoor air you're bringing in and the lower your indoor relative humidity will be.
 Seal it up and then see where you are before deciding on a humidifier.
 A humidifier is usually a bandaid for a leaky home.

 If your relative humidity is too high in winter, yeah, you could install a dehumidifier, but there are better ways to solve the problem.
+(True most of the time.
+Sometimes you need a dehumidifier in winter.)
 First, take a look at the sources of water vapor you're generating indoors.
 Maybe you should run that bath fan when you take a shower and turn on the range hood when you're cooking.
 Also, remember that cold air is dry air.
 If the indoor humidity is too high, add some more ventilation air to cut the humid air with dry air.

 What have you found to be the ideal indoor relative humidity in your location?

 Photo of hygrometer at top by Sally Hunter from flickr.com, used under a Creative Commons license.
 Photo of frost on ceiling/wall intersection by Erik Henson of HD Engineering and Design, used with permission.